pcmoritz/mojo/sdk_build/data/cpp/README-sdk.md

 ## Set up

-To generate code from Mojom files, one needs the Mojom tool.
-Running the following causes the binary to be downloaded:
+To get started quickly, just run the following:

+    $ mojo_sdk_setup/setup.sh

+This is equivalent to performing the steps below separately:

     $ mojo_sdk_setup/download_mojom_tool.sh

-The included Makefile uses clang.
-The following downloads a suitable version of
-clang:

     $ mojo_sdk_setup/download_clang.sh

-(One should be able to build using another compiler with sufficient C++11 support.)
+The first downloads a binary for the Mojom tool, which is needed to generate code from Mojom files.
+The second downloads a suitable version of clang, which is needed by the included Makefile.
+(One should also be able to build using another compiler with sufficient C++11 support.)

 ## Building the examples